MaidOfFire/ManipFactorEtterna/README.md

 # ManipFactorEtterna
+An Etterna addon that estimates the amount of manip based on replay data, introducing a new metric for play accuracy.
+Offers both an In-Game version and a browser-based version for EtternaOnline.
 ## In-Game Installation:
 ### Til Death:
 1. Move `manipfactor.lua` to the following directory inside your Etterna game folder: